 The sea gave no particular reply.
 So the squirrel mother started to dry the ocean by soaking her tail in the sea and letting the water drip off on dry land – again and again.
 Little did she consider that the water would seep and run down into the sea again.
 But the sea got so alarmed by the squrrel's determination that it swelled up a huge wave where the cubs were floating, and put them all beside her on the brink – and lo, they were all alive and well again, after being drowned and gone for many days. (#1.1)

 [The story is in Swami Yogananda's Praecepta Lessons, 1934, and also in Crystal Clarity ◦Magazine, December 15, 2010]

 In ordinary cases the one who is bereaved has to learn to face the facts.
 Several stages of recovery has to be passed through, usually step by step.
-Master Squirrel may have been in denial.
-At any rate he did not come to terms with what had happened.
+Master Squirrel in the tale appears to be in denial.
+At any rate he does not come to terms with being bereaved.

 Yogananda claims that the squirrel was holy and an incarnation of an unnamed, liberated sage.
 This Yogananda-claimed sage did not mind becoming a squirrel either, according to Yogananda.
 Do you have to believe him?
 Not according to: